Towerism/learning-rust/README.md

 ## About this repository

 You don't need anything to read the code in this repo, OBVIOUSLY.
-But if you want to compile and build them, you will want to install the Rust toolchain.
+But if you want to compile and run them, you will want to install the Rust toolchain.
 Go [here](https://www.rust-lang.org/en-US/install.html) for more information about that.